HarukiToreda/Meshtastic-Experiments/Web-Flasher.md

     if (!response.ok) throw new Error(`GitHub error: ${response.status}`);

     const data = await response.json();
-    const contents = data.contents ?
+    // data.contents may be a JSON string or an object. const contents = data.contents ?
 JSON.parse(data.contents) : data;

     if (!Array.isArray(contents)) {